oklog/oklog/DESIGN.md

           +---+
 ```

-Then, we mux the records to a so-called active segment, which is a file on disk.
 Once it has written B bytes, or been active for S seconds, the active segment is flushed to disk.

 ```